 Paper plates can be decorated and used as actual plates.
 Or you can use them for many, many other craft ideas.

 Paper cups can be fun right side up or up side down!
 Decorate them for all occasions!
+One of my favorite free craft supplies.

 Keep a few of those lunch paper bags and use them at the crafting table.
 They work great for puppets, treat bags or table centerpieces!